giuliopons/quiz-tool/README.md

 Results are shown in realtime on the teacher device or on LIM.

 Emojiis make it a little funny for my young students.

+No database needed, just json files.
+Works with PHP.